wdi-sg/gitbook-2018/05-express/express-intro/05crudexpress.md

 The `method-override` npm library is designed to get over this limitation.

-You will need to install the method-override package using `yarn add method-override` and make sure Express uses it.
+You will need to install the method-override package using `npm install method-override` and make sure Express uses it.

 **index.js**